TristanvanLeeuwen/IP_and_Im_Lectures/numerical_optimisation.md

 $$\min_u \frac{1}{2} \|Ku - f^{\delta}\|_2^2 + \alpha \|Lu\|_1,$$

-where $K$ is a given forward operator (matrix) and $L$ is a discretisation of the second derivative operator.
+where $K$ is a given forward operator (matrix) and $L$ is a discretization of the second derivative operator.

 1. Design and implement a method for solving this variational problem; you can be creative here -- multiple answers are possible
 2. Compare your method with the basic subgradient-descent method implemented below